txtsd/ihavea.quest/content/about.md

 I'm txtsd!
 You might know me as Dawson, in meatspace.

-I'm a domestic operations specialist and a full-time parent.
+I'm a home-maker and a full-time parent.

-I spend my free time developing Free and Open Source Software [(FOSS)](https://www.gnu.org/philosophy/free-sw.html).
+I spend my free time developing and packaging Free and Open Source Software [(FOSS)](https://www.gnu.org/philosophy/free-sw.html).
 I use FOSS in a myriad of manners to make my daily life rich and easy.
 Most of my code is published under a [copyleft license.](https://en.wikipedia.org/wiki/Copyleft) Unethical capitalist business practices can suck it.

 I've been using GNU/Linux since 2014, specifically [Arch Linux](https://archlinux.org/).

-I primarily code in Python and ShellScript, but I dabble in C, C++, Java, JavaScript, PHP, Go, and Rust too.
+I primarily code in Python and ShellScript, but I dabble in C, C++, C#/.NET, Java, JavaScript, PHP, Go, and Rust too.
 I'm well versed in a lot of other technologies that revolve around these ecosystems.

-CI/CD is one of the coolest new things I've familiarized myself with.
+CI/CD is one of the coolest things I've familiarized myself with.

 Head over to my [Projects](/projects) and [GitHub](https://github.com/txtsd) pages to see what I've been working on.